Health Careers Opportunity Program

 Beneficiary Eligibility

-Eligible participants of the HCOP grant program must a) meet the definition of economically disadvantaged; b) be from an "educationally disadvantaged" background; and c) express an interest in pursuing a health degree program.
+Eligible participants of the HCOP grant program must a) meet the definition of economically disadvantaged or be from an "educationally disadvantaged" background and b) express an interest in pursuing a health degree program.
 Individuals must be U.S. citizens, non-citizen nationals, or foreign nationals who possess a visa permitting permanent residence in the United States.
 An individual will be determined to be disadvantaged if he or she comes from a background that has inhibited the individual from obtaining the knowledge, skills, and abilities required to enroll in and graduate from a health professions school or program providing education or training in an allied health profession; or comes from a family with an annual income below a level based on low income thresholds according to family size published by the Bureau of the Census, adjusted annually for changes in the Consumer Price Index, and adjusted by the Secretary for use in health professions programs.

 Credentials/Documentation